Individualized care at every stage & every age

 In the 1960s, research indicated that this was not necessary, but it wasn’t until the 1980s that VBAC became more common place.
 In the late 1990s, the VBAC rate began to drop because of a multitude of factors including the worsening medical-legal climate (risk of doctor getting sued) and the recommendation for 24 hour in-hospital anesthesia and operating teams.

 There are clear risks to both VBAC and repeat C-section.
-The relative importance of each factor can only be determined by the individual woman.
+The relative importance of each factor can only be determined by the individual woman along with her Gynecologist.
 With both VBAC and repeat C-section as safe choices, each woman must make a decision that is appropriate for her and her family.

 VBAC is considered a women’s rights issue with the American College of Obstetrician Gynecologists.
 Doctors are advised to educate patients about all of their options – VBAC and repeat C-section.
 If a doctor individually opts to not perform VBACs, (s)he is obligated to refer to other doctors who do.